 All members of the consortium will be required to provide the information required in the Response as part of a single composite response to the Authority i.e. each member of the consortium is required to complete Part 1 & 2 of the Supplier Standard Questionnaire.
+This also applies to Carbon Reduction Plan questions included in Part 3 of the Supplier Standard Questionnaire, for contracts over £5m per annum (excl.
+VAT) and subject to the PCR 2015 Regulations.
+This includes new frameworks agreements or dynamic purchasing systems where the anticipated value of a contract/call-off from underneath it is over £5m per annum (excl.
+VAT) and subject to the PCR 2015 Regulations.

 If the Tenderer proposes to create a separate legal entity the Tenderer should provide details of the actual or proposed percentage shareholding of the constituent members within the new legal entity in a separate appendix.
-If the Tenderer does not propose to create a separate corporate entity it should set out in a separate annexe full details of its alternative arrangements.
+If the Tenderer does not propose to create a separate corporate entity it should set out in a separate annexe full detail of its alternative arrangements.